cbroms/V4.js/docs/ex1.md

 [](https://V4.rainflame.com/_media/examples/ex1 ':include :type=iframe width=100% height=400px')

 This example uses text boxes and a fragment shader.
+It shows how a shader can modify the canvas by accessing the current canvas state as a `texture2D` in GLSL, [enabled through `Shader.useCanvasState`](reference/shader.md?id=usecanvasstate).
+This allows for drawing to a canvas with a 2D context *and* editing it in a shader, effectively using the canvas in both a 2D and WebGL context, not possible outside V4.

 <!--
 [](_media/examples/ex1/sketch.js ':include :type=code :fragment=demo')